The One Line That Hits

 What is The Gentle Architect personality type?

 The Gentle Architect is one of 16 Soulbound personality types.
-Characterized by inward orientation, intuitive perception, structured thinking, and a deep drive for harmony, this type builds emotional and practical safety for everyone around them — often without recognition.
+Characterized by inward orientation, intuitive perception, structured thinking, and a strong drive for harmony, this type builds emotional and practical safety for everyone around them, usually without recognition.
 They are the quiet infrastructure of every community they belong to.
 Their shadow is the belief that their needs are less important than everyone else's.

 What are The Gentle Architect's strengths and weaknesses?

-Strengths include extraordinary emotional reliability, the ability to create safe spaces, deep loyalty, and an intuitive understanding of what others need to feel secure.
-Weaknesses include self-neglect, difficulty receiving care, resentment that builds silently when their efforts go unacknowledged, and a martyrdom pattern where they give until they break rather than asking for help.
+The Gentle Architect's strengths include extraordinary emotional reliability, the ability to create safe spaces, deep loyalty, and an intuitive understanding of what others need to feel secure.
+Their weaknesses include self-neglect, difficulty receiving care, resentment that builds silently when their efforts go unacknowledged, and a martyrdom pattern where they give until they break rather than asking for help.

 How does The Gentle Architect act in relationships?

-In relationships, The Gentle Architect is the devoted caretaker — creating a home and emotional environment where their partner can thrive.
+In relationships, The Gentle Architect is the devoted caretaker who creates a home and an emotional environment where their partner can thrive.
 They anticipate needs before they're spoken.
-Their deepest challenge is allowing themselves to be taken care of in return, trusting that the relationship won't collapse if they stop holding it up.
-They need a partner who notices what they do and insists on reciprocating.
+Their hardest challenge is letting themselves be taken care of in return, and trusting that the relationship won't collapse if they stop holding it up.
+They need a partner who notices what they do and insists on giving it back.